swanson/no-extra-points/_posts/2019-02-13-rb-platoon-report-week-01.md

 **Bell Cow: Jhurell Pressley**

 Whew, I was getting scared on Saturday that we would not have any bell cow running backs.
 Jhurell Pressley was the second bellcow to emerge and the more efficient of the two.
 His third down snap percentage highlights that Arizona is not afraid to keep him in.
 Early indication is that Pressley is their go-to pass catching option.
-He was the only back to get a target and he was even subbed in on two separate third andlong situations.
+He was the only back to get a target and he was even subbed in on two separate third and long situations.

 There doesn’t seem to be a fixed pattern in the red zone -- whoever is in on the drive typically stays in.
-As long as Pressley's touch percentage and snap count stays up in the 50-60s consider him an elite RB1 going forward.
+As long as Pressley's touch percentage and snap count stays up in the 50-60s, consider him an elite RB1 going forward.

 **Backup: Larry Rose**

-Larry Rose is just your prototypical backup and won’t be an enticing value without an injury.
+Larry Rose is your prototypical backup and won’t be an enticing value without an injury.
 It is interesting that he garnered 4 red zone snaps and a carry on a 2pt attempt, although that mainly came when Pressley was resting.
 The Hotshot’s high-scoring offense is the only thing keeping Rose somewhat playable.

 **Backup: Justin Stockton**

-Very similar to usage to Rose, but Justing Stockton was more efficient.
+Very similar to usage to Rose, but Justin Stockton was more efficient.
 Although most of his snaps came in the 4th quarter garbage time, he did technically outsnap Rose.
 Stockton did not see much third down or red zone work, but his talent mixed with this high scoring offense should keep him in the FLEX conversation in some deeper leagues.

 <div>
   <h3 class="team-header orl-header">Orlando Apollos</h3>